stayaway245/Backdoor-v1/CODE_OF_CONDUCT.md

 # Code of Conduct

-Welcome to the Feather Code of Conduct.
+Welcome to the Backdoor Code of Conduct.
 This document outlines essential guidelines and important information regarding the use of the tool.

 ## DONT's
-- **Feather is not intended for piracy** and has never been considered as such; so please refrain from engaging in piracy while utilizing this tool.
+- **Backdoor is not intended for piracy** and has never been considered as such; so please refrain from engaging in piracy while utilizing this tool.

 - **Any type of discrimination is not allowed**, you will be blocked from interacting with the repository if you use this as a way to make fun of other users.